JayLovesProgramming/jays-spawn-anim/README.md

 - feel free to do any PRs
 - i will add later on for it to work with apartments and any housing script

-PLEASE PLEASE JOIN MY DISCORD - REALLY TRYNA GROW THIS SHIT <3 Thanks for the support
+PLEASE PLEASE JOIN MY DISCORD FOR MORE CONTENT https://discord.gg/9Z5cdJhsRM
-https://discord.gg/9Z5cdJhsRM

 PREVIEW: https://streamable.com/g0t87h